IAMconsortium/nomenclature/doc/source/user_guide/howto.rst

 In most cases, the common regions (in the above example ``World`` and ``Common region 1``) will already be defined in a file called ``definitions/region/regions.yaml``.

-The model native regions, however, will most likely need to be added.
-For this, a new yaml file should be created, usually in ``definitions/region/model_native_regions``.
+The model native regions, however, most likely need to be added.
+For this, a new yaml file should be created, usually in ``definitions/region/model_native_regions/``.
 The name of the file is not functionally relevant but it is recommended to use the model name.